 Royalty Free Images

-If you are asking “Can I use royalty free images on my blog?” because you think they are “free,” you have your answer below;
+If you are asking “Can I use royalty free images for blogs?”
+I mean, I understand if you think they are “free.”
+Saly, they are not.

 Royalty images are not FREE images.
 You must pay for the right to use them.
 They are called royalty free because you pay once and use the images as many times as you want – in accordance to the photo license.